johnpeart/dept-of-bad-ideas/_guest-guides/05-unsaleable-policy-division.md

 permalink: guest-guides/unsaleable-policy-division
 ---

 For the second round, you will be given a different public policy problem ahead of time.
 It might, again, be a real problem or a totally fictitious one.
-During recording, you have 5 minutes to pitch your solution to that problem.
+During recording, you have roughly 5 minutes to sell your solution to that problem to me.

 **For the second round only**, the solution to this problem needs to be:

 1. actually deliverable and preferably grounded in some evidence (if you can find any!), and
-2. something people would never vote for in a million years.
+2. something people would never vote for in a million years

-**You should prepare your 5 minute pitch in advance.** You can present your idea in any way you like[^1].
-At the end of your presentation I will ask you questions for a few minutes about your idea.

-[^1]: Again, don’t forget it’s an audio-based podcast — it is possible to share slides or documents in the podcast feed too if you’d like to add a little extra panache!
+## What you should do

+**You should prepare your solution in advance.
+Don’t prepare a verbatim script for yourself.**

+I will start by asking you to sum up your idea in a few sentences.
+I will then ask you some questions to get started based on that summary, and we’ll just have a chat about your idea for roughly 5 minutes.

 ## Scoring